-Broadsign created a new category type, specific to share of loop: Inventory.
-Here we will create our secondary category of the inventory type.
+Broadsign created a new category type, specific to share of loop: Availability.
+Here we will create our secondary category of the availability type.

-Our Secondary inventory category will identify the “Editorial” content shown on our mall screen.
+Our Secondary availability category will identify the "Editorial" content shown on our mall screen.

-- In the Categories & Triggers root folder, create a folder called “Inventory”.
+- In the Categories & Triggers root folder, create a folder called "Availability".

-- Create a category called “Editorial”, and set the category type to “Inventory” (deselect “All”).
+Create a category called "Editorial", and set the category type to "Availability" (deselect "All").

 - Create a loop policy folder called "Share of Loop".